-The presentation is particularly suitable for Key Stage 2 (age 7-11) and could be part of a school assembly or for a smaller year group/class.
-It would be very relevant for children studying WW1 as a topic.
+The presentations are particularly suitable for Key Stage 2 (age 7-11) and could be part of a school assembly or for a smaller year group/class.
+They would be very relevant for children studying WW1 or the Edwardian era as a topic.

 My fees are endorsed by the Society of Authors and are: